Katulaka/minimal-span-parser/README.md

 `--lstm-layers` | Number of bidirectional LSTM layers | 2
-`--lstm-dim` | Hidden dimension of each LSTM within each layer | 250 `--label-hidden-dim` | Hidden dimension of label-scoring feedforward network | 250 `--split-hidden-dim`* | Hidden dimension of split-scoring feedforward network | 250 `--dropout` | Dropout rate for LSTMs | 0.4 `--explore`* | Train with exploration using a dynamic oracle | Train using a static oracle `--model-path-base` | Path base to use for saving models | N/A `--evalb-dir` |  Path to EVALB directory | `EVALB/` `--train-path` | Path to training trees | `data/02-21.10way.clean`
+`--lstm-dim` | Hidden dimension of each LSTM within each layer | 250 `--label-hidden-dim` | Hidden dimension of label-scoring feedforward network | 250 `--dropout` | Dropout rate for LSTMs | 0.4 `--model-path-base` | Path base to use for saving models | N/A `--evalb-dir` |  Path to EVALB directory | `EVALB/` `--train-path` | Path to training trees | `data/02-21.10way.clean`